In-Calf Female Sale

-With the lease of a neighboring property over the last 5 years we have taken the opportunity to increase the stud cow numbers further, and this year mated a total of 560 stud females.
-The demand for our bulls has steadily increased with 170 bulls sold at auction in 2018.
-Two years ago, with a confident beef industry and the lease block fully stocked, we held our very successful first annual female auction.
+With the lease of a neighboring property over the last 7 years we have taken the opportunity to increase the stud cow numbers further, and this year mated a total of 560 stud females.
+The demand for our bulls has steadily increased with 170 bulls sold at auction in 2020.
+Three years ago, with a confident beef industry and the lease block fully stocked, we held our very successful first annual female auction.
 We now plan to stabilise at 400 stud cows and sell a similar number, and age-group breakdown, every year going forward.

 The longevity, fertility, constitution, and structural soundness of our female cattle are crucial for us to present the number of females in this catalogue.
 We have very few dry cows and minimal losses to breakdowns or poor constitution because our cows are the right type to handle their environment.
 This means fewer replacements are required and more quality surplus females are available to sell.

 At Meadowslea all yearling heifers are mated.
 The decision around which to sell and keep was made in February with relatively limited information on the young female cattle, since we did not yet know how they will perform in the herd.
 No doubt many of the young females we are offering will turn out to perform as well as or better than some we are keeping ourselves!